JirlanSouza/plant-composer/ARCHITECTURE.md

 The domain layer contains the data structures that represent the application's core concepts.

 -   **`Project`**: Represents the user's entire workspace.
-It uses a generic, type-safe, hierarchical tree structure to manage different categories of assets (Diagrams, Scripts, etc.), inspired by the SIMIT project model.
+It uses a generic, type-safe, hierarchical tree structure to manage different categories of assets.
+The design is inspired by the SIMIT project model, using `ProjectCategoryType` to allow for future expansion with items like "Scripts" or "Drivers" alongside the current "Diagrams".
+-   **`ProjectNode`**: A polymorphic base class for all items in the project tree, with `FileNode` and `NodeContainer` as concrete implementations.
+It encapsulates shared logic and business rules like `canBeMoved()` or `canBeRenamed()`.
 -   **`Library`**: Represents a collection of component types (`ComponentType`) that can be used in diagrams.
 This includes the definition of their ports, signals, and constants.
 -   **`Diagram`**: Represents a single diagram document.
 It contains the list of `ComponentInstance`s and the `Connection`s between them.